Kaggle/docker-python/README.md

+# docker-python

-This contains the Dockerfiles (etc.) used for building Docker images used by "Scripts" on Kaggle.com.
+This contains the Dockerfile used for building the Python docker image for Kaggle Scripts.